Fascial Counterstrain

 • Neuromodulation of Nocifensive Reflexes: The treatment achieves immediate deactivation of fascial nociceptors and mechanoreceptors, effectively resetting the persistent protective guarding and "vasospasm" cycles responsible for chronic pain.

-• Resolution of Interstitial Inflammatory Stasis (IIS): By mechanically unloading compressed lymphatic and venous structures, FCS reactivates the lymphatic pump mechanism, facilitating the clearance of entrapped pro-inflammatory cytokines and metabolic waste.
+• Resolution of Interstitial Inflammatory Stasis (IIS): The proposed theory of mechanically unloading compressed lymphatic and venous structures, reactivating the lymphatic pump mechanism, facilitating the clearance of entrapped pro-inflammatory cytokines and metabolic waste has been validated in part by third party research.

 • Neuro-Fascial Decompression: FCS targets the epineurium and perineurium (the connective tissue of the nerves) to alleviate chronic neuro-inflammation and restore normal neural gliding and axoplasmic flow.